quangis/transforge/docs/tutorial.md

     Ratio

-When you obtain a `Product` from a transformation, that means you got multiple 'things'.
-However, just as transformation operators might not correspond to how a the procedure is *implemented*, type operators don't necessarily represent *data* types.
+When you obtain a `Product` from a transformation, that means you got multiple 'things', each with their own type.
+However, even *one* thing might have multiple types.

+Just as transformation operators might not correspond to how a the procedure is *implemented*, type operators don't necessarily represent *data*.
 They only capture some relevant conceptual properties of the entities they describe.
-For example, when a transformation takes an ordinal as argument, that doesn't mean that a concrete number is passed to it --- just that it operates on things that are, in some aspect, ordinal-scaled.
+For example, when a transformation takes an ratio as argument, that doesn't mean that a concrete number is passed to it --- just that it operates on things that are, in some aspect, ratio-scaled.

+Therefore, the intersection of the set of rational values and objects is not empty --- it just contains the entities that *attributes* of both.
-Therefore, it makes sense that a *single thing* can have *multiple attributes*.
-If your transformation operates on things that have attributes of *both* `A` and `B`, we use an `Intersection` type, written `A & B`.
+If your transformation operates on the intersection of `A` and `B`, we use an `Intersection` type, written `A & B`.
 If it operates on things that have attributes of *either* `A` or `B`, we use a `Union` type, written `A | B`.

 **Union and intersection types have not yet been implemented.
 Product types capture some of their use cases.**